What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

-Basically, they’re a mark left by glasses or other damp materials and the wood absorbs the moisture.
-Sometimes it’s a cloudiness or a white ring (or dark ring) and that is caused by moisture that’s trapped in the finish – which is also the sign of a weak finish.
+Basically, water rings are a mark left by glasses or other damp materials and the wood absorbs the moisture.
+Sometimes it’s a cloudiness or a white ring (or dark ring) that is caused by moisture that’s trapped in the finish – which is also the sign of a weak finish.
 In this case, the moisture hasn’t quite reached the wood yet and has just settled into a layer of finish.
 If you act quickly – there is hope!

 The first thing you can try is hot air.
 Hot air is one of the best ways to treat water marks that have just recently occurred.
 You don’t need anything fancy either, a hair dryer will do just fine.
-Using it’s lowest – but still warm – setting, move the hair dryer back and forth directly over the mark.
-It should draw out the moisture in most cases.
-But just be cautious.
-It will also heat up the wax finish and melt it slightly.
+Using its lowest – but still warm – setting, move the hair dryer back and forth directly over the mark.
+This should draw out the moisture in most cases, but just be cautious because it will also heat up the wax finish and melt it slightly.
 Buff out the area with a soft rag once the water mark has evaporated.

-The third method you could try is mayonnaise.
-I know, if you’re like me and you can’t stand the smell of mayo… then this may not be for you.
+The third method you can try is mayonnaise.
+I know, if you’re like me and you can’t stand the smell of mayo, then this may not be for you.
 Spread the mayo on the stain and leave it sitting for no shorter than three hours, overnight works best.
-After It’s been left on for the desired amount of time, simply wipe it away.
+After it has been left on for the desired amount of time, simply wipe it away.